MirrorNetworking/Mirror/doc/Articles/General/Deprecations.md

     NetworkConnection parameter is no longer needed and nothing is returned

 -   Local Player Authority checkbox
-    This checkbox is no longer needed, and we simplified how [Authority](../Guides/Authority.md) works in Mirror.
+    This checkbox is no longer needed, and we simplified how [Authority](../Guides/Authority.md) works in MirrorNG.

 ### NetworkBehaviour